poseidonchan/ProteinWatermark/README.md

 For the diffusion models, we tested it and found that the entropy is really low in later diffusion steps.
 That means the it is **very hard** to effectively add watermarks in the sequences as the sequences are **almost deterministic** in the diffusion model final steps. ![fig2](./Experiments/protein_generator/protein_generator_behavior.png)

-To solve this problem, in practice, we can run thediffusion model for a task many times (around 20,000 times), save all the best generations, and then use these sequences to finetune a protein language model ***(i.e. use another probabilistic model to fit the probability space of a specific design problem***).
+To solve this problem, in practice, we can run the diffusion model for a task many times (around 20,000 times), save all the best generations, and then use these sequences to finetune a protein language model ***(i.e. use another probabilistic model to fit the probability space of a specific design problem***).
 After that, we can use the watermark framework to add watermarks in the fintuned protein language model and get a watermarked protein design. ***This part is still under construction***, more alternatives could be proposed to solve this problem.

 ## Issues